Minnie R. Davis, Youngstown, Ohio

-Mother Davis was born November 5, 1932 in Mt.
+Mother Davis was born Nov 5, 1932 in Mt.
 Olive, North Carolina.
-She spent her early years there before moving to Goldsboro, North Carolina; there she met and married Alexander Smith, Jr., whom she was with until his untimely death in August 1963.
+She spent her early years there before moving to Goldsboro, North Carolina there she met and married Alexander Smith Jr., whom she was with until his untimely death in August 1963.

 From there Mother Davis then relocated to Youngstown in the early 70s where she married a long lost love Alfonzo B. Davis whom she was with for 41 years until he departed this life in July 2012.